 - Transportation plan changes will NOT be accepted over the telephone unless it is a rare, true emergency.
 Transportation changes should be sent to the teacher in writing.
-We also accept faxes at 334-687-1136 prior to 2:00 p.m. - Walkers and students who attend the Boys and Girls Club will be supervised by a Eufaula Elementary staff member. - Students will not be released without an approved EES Car Rider Decal.
-Each car rider will be issued one decal at no cost.
-Additional decals may be purchased for \$1.00 each. - Anyone without a Car Rider Decal will be required to report to the front office for ID verification and student sign-out.
-Students will ONLY be released to adults listed on their emergency cards. - Car riders will be dropped off in the rear of the school using a one-lane drop-off. - Car riders will be picked up in the rear of the school using a two-lane pick-up. - The Eufaula Elementary School 21st CCLC is an open enrollment after-school program.
-The first 105 students to return their applications will be chosen for the program.
-There will be a waiting list for any additional students.
-This is a free program. - After-school tutoring will be provided to students upon invitation.
+Requests faxed to 334-687-1136 are accepted prior to 2:00 p.m.
+Contact the office to confirm fax was received. - Walkers and students who attend the Boys and Girls Club will be supervised by a Eufaula Elementary staff member. - Students will not be released without an approved EES Car rider tag.
+Each car rider will be issued one tag at no cost.
+Additional tags may be purchased at the front office for \$3.00 each.

+- Anyone without a car rider tag will be required to report to the front office for ID verification and student sign-out.
+Students will ONLY be released to adults listed on their emergency cards. - Car riders will be dropped off in the rear of the school using a one-lane drop-off. - Car riders will be picked up in the rear of the school using a two-lane pick-up. - Eufaula Elementary School offers extended day services until 5:30 for a weekly fee to parents. - After-school tutoring will be provided to students upon invitation.
 This is a free program.